-Protect against abuse.
-Health care professionals worry about patient safety issues, and this includes whether opening notes for some patients may run the risk of being more harmful than helpful.
-You should work closely with your patients to ensure safety.
+- Protect Against Abuse.
+Clinicians worry about patient safety issues, and this includes whether opening notes up for some patients may run the risk of being more harmful than helpful.
+Clinicians should work closely with their patients to ensure safety.
 Patients who are victims of domestic violence, or are at risk for abuse, are especially vulnerable and warrant special consideration.
-For these patients, the same precautions are true for all other aspects of the medical record and should be applied to therapy notes, including sequestering or monitoring notes.

-Discuss the diagnosis.
-We recommend that diagnoses and other important details be discussed with patients before documenting, so they aren't learning something for the first time in the note.

-Create a plan.
-We suggest having a discussion with your patients, and together, coming up with a plan for what they should do if they become worried or upset by reading their notes, or if they disagree with something in the notes.
-Setting realistic expectations is highly important, just as it would be with any other aspect of a patient-health professional relationship.
+For these patients, the same precautions are true for all other aspects of the medical record and should be applied to therapy notes, including sequestering or monitoring notes. - Discuss the Diagnosis.
+We recommend that diagnoses and other important details be discussed with patients before documenting, so they aren't learning something for the first time in the note. - Create a Plan.
+We suggest having a discussion and making a plan with your patients for what they should do if they become worried or upset by reading their notes, or if they disagree with something in the notes.
+Setting realistic expectations is highly important, just as it would be with any other aspect of a clinical relationship.